ztr1995/LeagueOfOrdinaryGentlemanConstitution/README.md

 - 10/18/19 - Update the draft picks which are available for trade
 - 10/20/19 - Fix scoring settings link
 - 12/10/19 - Clarify pick order
+- 12/18/19 - Clarify the consequence for starting an inelligble player